qijiezhao/pseudo-3d-pytorch/README.md

 # Pseudo-3D Residual Networks

-This repo implements the network structure of P3D[1] with PyTorch, pre-trained model weights are converted from caffemodels, which is supported from the [author's repo](https://github.com/ZhaofanQiu/pseudo-3d-residual-networks)
+This repo implements the network structure of P3D[1] with PyTorch, pre-trained model weights are converted from caffemodel, which is supported from the [author's repo](https://github.com/ZhaofanQiu/pseudo-3d-residual-networks)